Skip to content

 • Know your exact move-in dates

-• Arrange airport pickup if offered by the university
+• Arrange airport pickup if your university offers it

 3. Sort Out Your Finances

-Managing money abroad requires advance planning.
-Inform your home bank about international usage to avoid card blocks.
-Learning budgeting early helps avoid financial stress in your first semester.
-Tools like Splitwise are especially useful if you plan to share accommodation.
+Managing money abroad takes advance planning.
+First, inform your home bank about international usage to avoid card blocks.
+Furthermore, learning to budget early helps you avoid financial stress in your first semester.
+Tools like Splitwise are especially useful if you share accommodation with others.

 • Open an international student bank account if possible